0xfuturistic/mev-tax/README.md

 The implementation works especially well when this is the address of WETH in the network.
 For other tokens, an exchange rate from eth may be needed to compute the tax accurately.

-4. Apply the `applyTax()` modifier to functions where you want to capture MEV.
+4. Apply the `applyTax()` modifier to functions where you want to capture MEV

 Whoever pays for the tax must have enough amount of `currencyAddress` to cover the tax and to have approved at least that amount for the contract.